 Other key lawyers:

-‘The team of Patrikios Pavlou & Associates consists of gifted and creative consultants, who consistently deliver high-quality services.
-Their energy and enthusiasm for service is endless and they always ensure a solution-focused and expertly designed outcome.
-The team is reliable, flexible and a pleasure to work with and I highly recommend them.’
+‘The Team of Patrikios Pavlou & Associates LLC consists of gifted and creative consultants who consistently deliver high quality services.
+Their energy and enthusiasm for services is endless and they always ensure a solution focus and expertly designed outcome.
+The team is reliable, flexible and a pleasure to work with and I highly recommend them’.

 Alpha Bank (Cyprus) Ltd